abridger/web-typography/web-typography.md

 ###X-Height
 * This is the distance between the baseline and the mean line of lower-case letters in a typeface, which is generally the height of the letter x.
 * Different fonts will have different x heights at a similar size, which will affect their readability and overall impact.
-* CSS does have an `ex` unit, which is realtive to the x-height of the current font, but different browsers handle this extremely differently and it's rarely used.
+* CSS does have an `ex` unit, which is realtive to the x-height of the current font, but different browsers handle this extremely differently and it&rsquo;s rarely used.

 ###Measure & Responsive Typography
 * The length of a line of text.